 Before starting the engine, fill the crankcase to the proper level with a good quality oil.
 The recommended grade oil and quantity of oil required is listed in the engine operator's manual and under the service tab in this manual.
-The engine normally holds 57 to 58 ounces (2.4 to 2.5 quarts) of oil.
+This unit was shipped with most of the oil removed.
+The engine normally holds 1.4 to 1.5 quarts of oil.
 Since there is some trapped in the engine, when filling the crankcase the first time, use the dipstick ('A' in following image) to ensure that you do not over fill the crankcase.
 The full oil level mark on the dipstick is depicted in the following image as 'B'.